assofiejakobsson/Rock-paper-scissors-game/README.md

 ## Features I want to add

-- __Redo the restart button so it works properly with javascript.
-Now it just updates the page by linking to its own page.__
 - __Images for the user's and the computer's choice.__
 - __Add so two users can play against each other.__